Josephson effects in an interaction-asymmetric junction across the BCS-BEC crossover: DC Josephson current

 and replace the momentum sums by energy integrals with the density of states at the Fermi surface: $\sum_{\bm{k}}\rightarrow N(0)\int d\xi$, where $N(0)=mk_{\rm F}/2\pi^2$ is the density of states per spin component at the Fermi level.
 Then

 where $E=\sqrt{\xi^2+|\Delta|^2}$ and $E'=\sqrt{\xi'^2+|\Delta|^2}$.
 Finally we obtain the asymptotic formula for the DC Josephson current in BCS limit (see Appendix~\ref{appendixA}):

 which is consistent with the Ambegaokar–Baratoff formula~\cite{PhysRevLett.10.486}.
+According to Eq.~(\ref{TF}), the BCS asymptotic expression is cutoff-dependent through the effective Fermi surface tunneling amplitude $\mathcal{T}_{\rm F}$.
+Such dependence vanishes when $k_F / \Lambda\rightarrow 0$ and $\mathcal{T}_{\rm F}\rightarrow\mathcal{T}$.
 We show this asymptotic behavior in the BCS limit as the blue dashed line in Fig.~\ref{IDC-V}.
 With increasing the interaction strength, $I_{\rm DC}^{\rm BCS}$ increases due to the enhancement of $|\Delta|$.